 The pre-Master's programme includes a maximum of 30 EC and takes one semester to complete.
 An academic year at University of Amsterdam is divided in two semesters: semester I (Sept-Jan) and semester II (Feb-Aug).
 After completion of your pre-Master's programme, the earliest official start of the Master’s programme is the next semester.

 You may be required to complete one, two, three or all four of the following courses of the pre-Master's programme:

 Mastering your Master's (for international students)???studyprogramme .period???
 1—

-When you have a broad background in social behavioural science theories, but you do not yet meet all our admission requirements you may be given the option to complete the Online Introduction to Milestones in Communication Science.
+When you have a broad background in social behavioural science theories, but you do not yet meet all our admission requirements you may be given the option to complete the Online Foundations of Communication Science.
 The online course is an intensive 2 week introduction course in the area of Communication Science and can be followed at home via online clips.
-The exam will take place in Amsterdam.
 The online course takes place in the month prior to the intended start of the Master’s programme (August or January).